Surgical Case Library

 Endocrine

-Silent Pheochromocytoma
+Silent Pheochromocytoma.

 Silent pheochromocytomas represent a distinct subgroup of adrenal tumors rarely diagnosed preoperatively due to absence of typical clinical features and normal catecholamine levels.